ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

     transaction1

 **6.** If we wanted to check the logs of the peer, we can do that as well within your VSCode terminal.
-You\'ll see similar output as what is below
+You'll see similar output as what is below

     tecadmin@ubuntubase:~/Desktop/mycontract$ docker logs -f fabricvscodelocalfabric_peer0.org1.example.com | grep block